 Although highly original, Giotto definitely learned from other artists.
 We can assume that he was a pupil of Cimabue (ca. 1240-1302), although most of the anecdotes about his apprenticeship may be later inventions.
 Giotto was also likely influenced by artists such as Duccio di Buoninsegna (ca. 1255-1318/19) from Siena, and by Nicola and Giovanni Pisano from Pisa, father (ca. 1220-1284) and son (1250-1315) and both sculptors.
 Another source of influence may have been the great Roman painter and mosaicist Pietro Cavallini (ca. 1259-1330), a representative of a style dubbed ‘Roman naturalism’.
 So to sum up, Giotto never worked in isolation and his style continued to evolve throughout his long and fruitful career.

 Giotto is well represented at the Uffizi Gallery, Florence’s most famous art museum.
 It is interesting to compare his large panel painting of the Madonna Enthroned, in the Uffizi since 1919, to two other works on the same subject: one by his master Cimabue and one by his pupil Taddeo Gaddi (ca. 1300-1366), both in the Uffizi as well.
 Giotto’s work is also known as the Ognissanti Madonna or the Maestà di Ognissanti, as it was painted for the church of Ognissanti in Florence, where it was on or at least close to the high altar for some 500 years (it has been speculated that it was actually part of the choir screen).
-There seems to be consensus that it was painted around the year 1310, after Giotto’s return from Padova where he had worked at the church of Il Santo (perhaps 1302-1303), the aforementioned Cappella degli Scrovegni (1303-1305) and the Palazzo della Ragione (after 1309), all in all three completely different commissions.
+There seems to be consensus that it was painted around the year 1310, after Giotto’s return from Padova where he had worked at the church of Il Santo (perhaps 1302-1303), the aforementioned Cappella degli Scrovegni (1303-1305) and possibly the Palazzo della Ragione as well (after 1309, but perhaps as late as 1312 or 1315-1317), all in all three completely different commissions.
 The Ognissanti Madonna was executed in egg tempera and painted on a large panel that measures 325 by 204 centimetres.

 The Madonna herself is at the centre of the painting, seated on a Gothic-style throne and dressed in brilliant white and dark blue.
 The Christ child is on her lap, dressed in pink robes and giving a blessing with his right hand.
 The throne is decorated with intricate geometrical patterns and surrounded by angels and saints.
 All of these are depicted much smaller than the Virgin, who is clearly of greater religious importance.
 The angels are ready to present gifts to the Virgin.
 Two angels dressed in green robes – note the folds in their mantles! – are holding a crown and a box made of gold.
 The two kneeling angels have their hands clutched around vases that contain lilies and roses.
 Both flowers are closely associated with the Virgin.
 The saints on either side of the throne are not easy to identify.
 However, it is clear that the balding, bearded man who is peeking through the large opening in the left side of the throne is Saint Paul.
 Next to him is a young adolescent, presumed to be Saint John the Evangelist.
 One the other side of the throne are Saints Bernard of Clairvaux and Benedictus of Nursia.
 Both saints were important for the Humiliati, the somewhat obscure religious order that administered the church of Ognissanti and commissioned the painting from Giotto.